DualSapiens/cs207-FinalProject/docs/source/Installation.rst

 2. Type `virtualenv env --python=python3` to create a new virtual environment.
 3. Type `source env/bin/activate`.
 You have now activated a virtual environment.
 4. Type `python -m pip install --index-url https://test.pypi.org/simple/ autodiff` to install the `autodiff` package.
-5. Users can now try the examples shown in `docs/examples`_ on our GitHub repo to verify and explore the wonderful `autodiff` package!
+5. Users can now try the examples shown in :doc:`Usage` page or `docs/examples`_ in our GitHub repo to verify and explore the wonderful `autodiff` package!

 Install Manually
 ----------------------